jinoytommanjaly/covid-19-in-India/README.md

 # covid-19-in-India
-COVID-19 Media Bulletins from States
+COVID-19 Media Bulletins from States of India.

+Added Kerala, Tamil Nadu, Karnataka Media Bulletins

 This area is archieve of collections of Media bulletins form different states of India.